rchanou/rchanou.github.io/cost-awareness.md

 I'm not claiming that CHARM makes me some 10x rockstar that can style on these Clean Code plebs.
 But what I can say is that I've worked on and taken over systems that were clearly negatively impacted by this prevailing culture of over-abstraction.
 By shifting development to a more grounded approach, I have been able to significantly improve them in several aspects such as the reduction of bugs, ability to add new features that work reliably in a timely manner, general user satisfaction, and developer sanity.
 ```

+INTRO

+Oh, and does anyone remember Functional Reactive Programming (which React _isn't_, confusingly enough)?
+BaconJS, CycleJS...even Netflix was pushing their RxJS library pretty hard at conferences.
+This was their pitch:

+> The Reactive Extensions library models each event as a collection of data rather than a series of callbacks.
+This is a revolutionary idea, because once you model an event as a collection you can transform events in much the same way you might transform in-memory collections.
+Rx provides developers with a SQL-like query language that can be used to sequence, filter, and transform events.
+Rx also makes it possible to propagate and handle asynchronous errors in a manner similar to synchronous error handling.

+Oh, how confident they sound.
+Well, as an eager junior at the time, I gave this FRP idea an earnest try, just like I did with Angular.
+And looking back on it now, I clearly see that the promises that FRP sold were an `fn pipe()` dream.
+I swear, you functional bros are just as bad as OOP fanatics.